publiccodenet/about/activities/membership-growth/membership-proposal-template.md

 ## The Foundation for Public Code

-The Foundation for Public Code Vereniging is a non-profit member-owned [association](https://about.publiccode.net/organization/articles-of-association.html) with a mission to enable public-purpose software and policy that is open and collaborative.
+The Foundation for Public Code Vereniging is a non-profit member-owned [association](https://about.publiccode.net/organization/articles-of-association.html).
+Our mission is to enable public-purpose software and policy that is open and collaborative.
 Membership is only open to wholly publicly owned organizations.

-It does this through codebase stewardship: supporting public organizations and developers (public and private) to develop and maintain code together.
+We do this through codebase stewardship: supporting public organizations and developers (public and private) to develop and maintain code together.

 ## Why the Foundation for Public Code exists